 Trauma Informed Schools- TIS

-The mental health and well-being of both our students and staff members is extremely important to us here at the special partnership trust.
+The mental health and well-being of both our students and staff members is extremely important to us here at Nancealverne and the wider Special Partnership Trust.
 Therefore, we have adopted the trauma-informed approach within each of our settings, and we have fully trained practitioners who support each individual school in embedding the trauma-informed approach.

 What is ‘trauma’?